How To Control Cherry Shrimp Population?

 Follow these tips when selling the cherry shrimps through craigslist or any other online site:

-2. Giving Away The Cherry Shrimps
+2. Giving Away The Cherry Shrimp

 By giving away, you can help out another fellow shrimp keeper who is just starting out.
 Also, you’ll be able to keep an eye on how your shrimps are doing in their new home.
-This also creates bond between two shrimp keepers.
+This also creates a bond between two shrimp keepers.

 So, if you want to reduce the number of cherry shrimps in your tank, check if there is any fish keeper in your area who is willing to take them.